dechantoine/PokeGAN/README.md

 ### 1 - Data

-I got all Pokémons sprites on [veekun.com](https://veekun.com/dex/downloads)
+I have downloaded all Pokémons sprites on [veekun.com](https://veekun.com/dex/downloads): the five generations are available, from Green, Red, Blue, and Yellow to Black and White.

 ### 2 - Design a DCGAN